How much time do I need to study?

 Keep in mind that you’ll need to consider formal contact hours (such as lectures, tutorials and in-person training or placement commitments) as well as support hours (such as readings and revision).

-For a higher education degree, we recommend you allocate 10-12 hours per subject in total.
+For a higher education degree, we recommend you allocate 10-12 hours per week, per subject.
 For example, assuming you allow 11 hours per subject you can expect:

 |One subject||11 hours|